Tschechischer Name: Palác Kinských

-A pink-and-white Rococo manor in the middle of Old Town Square, Kinsky Palace — Palác Kinských in Czech — is one of Prague’s most famous buildings.
+A pink-and-white Rococo manor in the middle of Altstädter Ring, Kinsky Palace — Palác Kinských in Czech — is one of Prague’s most famous buildings.
 Once the home of a noble count, the ornate structure is linked to a pair of prized Czech writers.
 Plus, it served as the backdrop for an infamous inflection point in the nation’s history.
+The official name of the Kinsky Palace Prague is the Goltz Kinsky Palace.

 Kinský Palace is located at 1/3 Old Town Square — aka Staroměstské náměstí — in Prague’s Old Town district.